-EU critics and skeptics want the EU to become more flexible, decentralized and more democratic.
+EU critics and skeptics want the EU to become more democratic, more flexible and more decentralized.

-In particular, if they want to have the last word on all important European issues, e.g. if their country should adhere to a politically integrated core EU, or to the European common market/economic area (including the free movement of goods, services and capital, but not of people, and without the Euro), or to a large European free trade zone, open to all European countries; - but also on common European policies on immigration and communication, transport, culture, research, education, health, etc.
+In particular, they can decide, if they want to have the last word on important European issues, e.g. on their countries role in Europe: should it adhere to its politically integrated core, or to the European common market / economic area (including the free movement of goods, services and capital, but not of people, and without the Euro), or to a large European free trade zone, open to all European countries - but also on common European policies on immigration and communication, transport, culture, research and education, health, foreign affairs and defence.